4 Ways to Combat Test-Taking Anxiety

 3. Keep to yourself

 Before every exam, my class is in an uproar.
-People get tense, impatient, and begin aggravating one another.
-The class is just a buzz of shouting, arguing, sometimes, even tears.
-Sometime last year, I decided to keep myself out of everything for my stress levels and sanity.
+People get tense and impatient and begin aggravating one another.
+The class is just a buzz of arguing and fidgeting as we wait for the teacher.
+Keep yourself out of everything for your stress levels and sanity.
 The tense atmosphere and negative energy used to impact my emotional and mental faculties before an exam.
-Now I just keep to myself before an exam so I can think and review.
-I also feel this is a good time to reflect on my preparation.
-This helps filter out the white noise of what everyone is saying around me, and during the exam, things I heard don’t derail my train of thought, sending me into a state of panic.
-Having that “alone time” will help you perform to the best of your ability as you don’t let any external influences affect you.
+Instead, I just keep to myself before an exam so I can think and review.
+Use this time to focus on filtering out the white noise of what everyone is saying around you, that way during the exam, things you hear won’t derail your train of thought, sending.
+Having that “alone time” before the test will help you perform to the best of your ability instead of letting external influences affect you.
 I follow the same habit between the essays and during the breaks between subjects for SATs.

 4. Think positive thoughts

-Test-taking comes with its own stress.
-Changing your approach can ease your disposition toward it and improve your performance in the future.
-Even in your senior year, you have many chances to prove yourself and excel—there’s still time to crumble that mental wall you built for yourself.
+Test-taking comes with its own stress unrelated to the stress to feel studying for it or in a regular class.
+Changing your approach to your test day planning can ease your disposition toward it and improve your performance in the future.
+Even in your senior year, you have many chances to prove yourself and excel—there’s still time to crumble that mental wall you built for yourself and take on your exams with confidence.

 Like what you’re reading?